naoyeye/Perber/README.md

 I think it might be a meaningless thing(>_<), but just like a small experimental.
 I prefer to think of it as a hollow.
 The difference with hollow is: nobody knows who I am, but they can see what I said. when someone 'touch' my words, it'll disappear.

+Maybe you can think of Perber as a blackboard in the square, anyone can put on the cloak into the square, write text and paste picture on the blackboard, anyone can also put them cleared.

+> "Not a community, not a forum, not a micro-blog, not a chat room."

+> "No follow, no timeline, no notification, no registration."

 > "All the words will gone, only the void forever lone."

+> "Any information published by anyone may also be deleted by anyone."

 ## Requirements

-node.js(express), socket.io, redis, jade, mysql(node-mysql)
+node.js(express), socket.io, redis, jade, mysql(node-mysql), node-qiniu

 ## Start

+0 into the project root directory: `/Perber/`

+1 `npm install`

+2 change the file `config-example.json` (in '/Perber/perber/config/' ) to `config.json`

+3 modify: `mysqlConf` in your `config.json` file.

-`node perer/app.js`
+4 `node perer/app.js`

-or

-install "supervisor" : `npm install supervisor -g`

-then: `supervisor perber/app.js`
+p.s.
 If you want run Perber on Server, maybe you should install "forever" : `npm install forever -g`

 then: `forever start perer/app.js`